arslankhanali/mlops-credit-fraud/README.md

 Finished Installation will look like:
 ![Alt text](images/installation.png)

+TA DA!!!
+Everything you need is already deplyed!
 Access installed components from UI:
->**TA DA!!!
-Everything you need is already deplyed**
 ![Alt text](images/menu.png)

 ### 1: Get the MLFlow Route using command-line